Common Responses to Sexual Violence

 Shock: you cannot believe what has happened; feeling numb, as if things are not real; feeling separate from or different from other people

-Fear: of it happening again; for the safety of you and your family; fear of trusting others; fear of telling people; fear of not being believed or supported; anxiety, worry and nervousness; you may have fears not connected with what happened
+Fear: of it happening again; for the safety of you and your family; fear of trusting others; fear of telling people; fear of not being believed or supported; anxiety, worry and nervousness; you may have fears that are not connected with what happened

 Anger: at who caused it or “allowed it to happen”; at how stupid and unfair it is; frustration with the law and the system; at feeling angry and irritable; at feeling too sensitive; disturbing dreams